Robust entanglement with 3D nonreciprocal photonic topological insulators: Numerical results

 \subsection{Lossy biased plasma}

 In a lossy medium the SPP loses power as it propagates along the interface, resulting in weaker qubit entanglement.
-In order to study the effect of loss, we suppose the qubits are interacting through an infinitely-wide interface as considered in Fig. \ref{Fig2_a}, but for three different collision frequencies; $ \nu = 0 $, $ \nu / 2 \pi = 10 $ GHz and $ \nu / 2\pi = 50 $ GHz.
+In order to study the effect of loss, we suppose the qubits are interacting through an infinitely-wide interface as considered in Fig. \ref{Fig2_a}, but for three different collision frequencies; $ \nu = 0 $, $ \nu / 2 \pi = 270 $ MHz and $ \nu / 2\pi = 500 $ MHz.
 Qubits are initially prepared in the state $\left|4\right> = \left|e_1\right> \otimes \left|g_2\right>$.
 Figure \ref{lossy}, left panel, shows the transient concurrence.
-Increasing the collision frequency reduces the concurrence, and for collision frequencies greater than 50 GHz loss dominates the system and an entangled state is not achievable for this relatively wide qubit separation of $1.6 \lambda_0$.
+Increasing the collision frequency reduces the concurrence, and for collision frequencies greater than 500 MHz loss dominates the system and an entangled state is not achievable for this relatively wide qubit separation of $1.6 \lambda_0$.

 The right panel of Fig. \ref{lossy} shows the steady state concurrence of the pumped system, versus pumping intensity.
 In comparison to the lossless case (Fig. \ref{Fig2_a}d), the range of pump intensities that give non-zero steady state concurrence has decreased, and the maximum achievable concurrence value is diminished compared to the lossless case.